Vyacheslav-Voo/Vyacheslav-Voo/README.md

 - 👋 Hi, I’m @Vyacheslav-Voo
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning today
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me stepanovvo1987@gmail.com